SnorpxyzArtists/theMission/theMission.md

 >>##### C on Wed Jun 14
 >> All rights of Snorpxyz Artists will always be permanently retained by the
 >> creator, without them needing to know how to go about legal nonsense.
+>>
+>> I've actually wept just because communication between distant parts of
+>> the universe are made impossible by the speed limits on causality.
+The
+>> way time feels like falling down a hole without being able to cling to
+>> the side and stop the future from eating the past while I just sit in
+>> the present unable to effect it.
+I want to fix something.
+>##### J on Wed Jun 14
+> I'm inclined to think so too.
+I hold conflicting ideas about that, but
+> I'm okay with them being conflicting, especially because I figure they are
+> only conflicting because of limits or tendencies or biases of human nature
+> and my own mind etc.

+>>##### J on Thu Jun 15
+>> I don't see this being relevant any time particularly soon, but eventually
+>> iI'd like to have sources/connections/resources for making nice, high
+>> quality packaging for cassettes and CDs.
+Look into the kind of packaging
+>> Constellation Records does.
+I love everything about Constellation Records.
+>> Also a cartographer . . . eventually I will need the help of a cartographer.